MaxShaw5/k3s-wordpress-home-lab/README.md

 ```
 As long as you have the proper amount of indentation, it will pass the entire section in for you and make your deployment much more readable.

+## Step 2 - Getting The Deployments In Order And Confirming Access

+Alright, so I have my deployments, services, and volumes in my manifests and I think they are ready to go - now what?

+The answer to this was a simple one.
+Try it.

+I failed quite a few times.

+First things first, we need to clone this repo on the node itself and then package and install the chart.
+This is the easy part.

+I cloned the repo, did a simple ``` helm package . ``` in the same directory that housed my chart.yaml, values.yaml, and templates directory.

+From there you can simply do a ```helm install <desired-name-of-helm-deployment> <packaged-chart>.tgz``` and it will install your chart and deploy your resources.

+Once its all deployed, you can run some simple commands like  ```kubectl get pods``` and ```kubectl get services``` to confirm everything is up and running.

+Hopefully, you will see "running" on all your pods and all of your expected services will show when you query those.

+To confirm access to your wordpress deployment, the first thing to do should be checking your wordpress NodePort service to confirm that you have endpoints.

+This can be done with ```kubectl get endpoints wordpress```

+If you get an output - great!
+If there are no inputs, it's time to start debugging.
+Check and make sure your labels and selectors match up!

+In the event that you do get an output, try to curl the endpoint from the node ```curl -I <endpoint-IP>:<NodePort-from-service>``` (you can find your nodeport by doing ```kubectl get service```

+Your output should look something like this: ```wordpress         NodePort    10.43.75.98   <none>        8080:**30005**/TCP   74m```

+With a NodePort service, your WordPress site should be available on your local network.